by Nebula Haze

 With a “true” hermaphrodite plant, the male and female parts will grow on different parts of the plant.
 They won’t grow together in the same spot such as when nanners appear in the middle of buds.

-Here is an examples of a true hermaphrodite plant - notice how this hermi has both female pistils and fully formed male pollen sacs
+Here is an example of a true hermaphrodite plant – notice how this hermie has both female pistils and fully formed male pollen sacs

 What causes it?
 Stress can trigger this type of hermaphroditism, but unlike bananas, this particular type of mixed gender plant seems to be a little bit more based on the plant’s genetics.
 A clone of a true hermaphrodite plant will often also turn into a hermaphrodite, and offspring will often show the same traits.
 It does not take much stress for these plants to hermie.

 It is recommended to not breed a plant that shows hermaphrodite traits since this is a highly inheritable genetic trait.
 A good “breeding stock” mother will not show signs of hermaphroditism even when subjected to stress.